fortunejs/fortune/README.md

 $ npm install fortune --save
 ```

-There are roughly 3.2k lines of code, and its size is about 22kb (min+gzip).
+There is roughly 3.2k lines of code, and its size is about 22kb (min+gzip).

 ## Example